Voter turnout: Denominator (out of people)

 Total population: everyone who lives in a place, regardless of age, citizenship status or other factors that affect voting eligibility.
 This has the advantage of being an accessible indicator of how close a place may be to universal suffrage.

 Voting-age population: everyone above the legal voting age in a country regardless of citizenship status or other factors that might affect voting eligibility.
 This has the advantage of being easier to measure than 'eligible voters.'

-Eligible voters: This measures all the voters allowed to vote under current law (which in some places includes people who have not registered or re-registered to vote).
-This is more difficult to measure as more categories of people are disenfranchised.
+Eligible voters: This measures all the voters allowed to vote under current law, which in some places includes people who have not registered or re-registered to vote.
+This is more difficult to measure as more categories of people are disenfranchised and can include non-resident voters.

 Registered voters: This measurement captures all who are registered to vote.
 This has the advantage of being easy to measure and readily accessible, though overlooks those who are unwilling or unable to register due to barriers such as a complex registration or re-registration process.

-Examples

 In the United States, for example, there is no accurate registry of exactly who is eligible to vote, since only about 70–75% of people choose to register themselves.
 Thus, turnout has to be calculated based on population estimates.
 Some political scientists have argued that these measures do not properly account for the large number of legal permanent residents (green card holders), undocumented immigrants, disenfranchised felons and persons who are considered 'mentally incompetent' in the United States.
 Voter turnout everywhere would be higher if measured by eligibility and not voting-age population.

-Even in countries with fewer restrictions on the franchise, VAP turnout data can still be impacted by large numbers of non-citizen residents, often under-reporting turnout by as much as 10 percentage points.
+Even in countries with fewer restrictions on the franchise, voting age population turnout data can still be impacted by large numbers of non-citizen residents and non-resident citizens voting, often under-reporting turnout by as much as 10 percentage points.
 Professor Michael P. McDonald constructed an estimation of the turnout against the 'voting eligible population' (VEP), instead of the 'voting age population' (VAP).
-For the American presidential elections of 2004, turnout could then be expressed as 60.32% of VEP, rather than 55.27% of VAP.
+For the American presidential elections of 2004, turnout could then be expressed as 60.32% of voting eligible population, rather than 55.27% of voting age population.

 In New Zealand, registration is supposed to be universal.
 This does not eliminate uncertainty in the eligible population because this system has been shown to be unreliable, with a large number of eligible but unregistered citizens creating inflated turnout figures.